bryanc806/ne2000-avr/README.md

 ## Compiling

- - Get the lufa library from github
+ - Get the lufa library from https://github.com/abcminiuser/lufa
  - Edit the makefile in this repo to point to the LUFA directory in the lufa repo.
  - type make